 - Native student group at Envision Career Academy

 - Native student group at Nisqually Middle School

 - Native student group at River Ridge High School

-- Title III Native American cultural and academic support with office at RRHS and providing services district wide
+- Title III Native American cultural and academic support with an office at RRHS and providing services district wide

-- Annual participation in Lacey Cultural Celebration providing information and outreach on Native Student Programs
+- Annual participation in Lacey Cultural Celebration, providing information and outreach on Native Student Programs

 - 4th Grade Native drum tying project at Evergreen Forest Elementary and Woodland Elementary